MicrosoftDocs/azure-video-indexer/azure-video-indexer/arc/azure-video-indexer-enabled-by-arc-quickstart.md

 ## Use a generative AI model

-You can also connect the VI account with the Phi 3 model.
+You can also connect the VI account with a generative AI model.
 Simply select the **Phi 3** model from the Generative AI Model dropdown list.
 See the [transparency note](/legal/azure-video-indexer/transparency-note?context=%2Fazure%2Fazure-video-indexer%2Fcontext%2Fcontext#textual-summarization-on-an-edge-device) for this feature for more information.

 <!------------------------------------------------------>